-- R2-9.1 CSPs intending to voluntarily cancel their Authorisation should submit a formal request to the MFSA for the approval of the voluntary cancellation as soon as possible. - R2-9.2 The Authority shall not proceed with the internal process to approve the voluntary cancellation of an Authorisation until the CSP has paid any amounts, inter alia including any fees, due to the Authority.

-The Authority may request the CSP to delay the voluntary cancellation of its Authorisation or winding-up of its business, should it at any stage of the voluntary cancellation, or winding up process, determine that this is required in order to ensure consumer protection and protection of market integrity, or to wind-up such business in accordance with the conditions imposed by the MFSA.

-The general procedure for voluntary cancellation of an Authorisation is set out in R2-9.5 to R2-9.7.
-This notwithstanding, the MFSA reserves the right to impose additional requirements.

-Once an authorised CSP informs the MFSA of its intention to voluntarily cancel its Authorisation, the following confirmations/action/documentation should be submitted to the MFSA:

-- a) a formal request to the MFSA asking for approval to voluntarily cancel the Authorisation: - b) a certified true copy of the Directors'/ General Partners' Resolution confirming the Company's intention to voluntarily cancel its Authorisation certificate, subject to the Authority's approval and once the necessary formalities are finalised: - c) once the necessary formalities are finalised, the CSP must give due notice to its clients of its intention to voluntarily cancel its Authorisation.
-Confirmation to this effect should be submitted to the MFSA: - d) a confirmation (where appropriate) that the CSP which is seeking to cease its company service business has transferred its clients to another Authorised Person or to a person which is exempt from the requirement of Authorisation in terms of the Exemptions Regulations: - e) a confirmation that no litigation relating to CSP services and CSP clients is pending; - f) a confirmation that the CSP will remove from all letterheads, and any other stationery, any reference to being authorised by the Authority; - g) a confirmation that the CSP has informed its auditor and insurer (if any) of its intention to voluntarily cancel its Authorisation; and - h) a confirmation from the auditors of the CSP specifying the date by when all business and obligations arising from the CSP's activities related to its Authorisation as CSP have been settled.
+- R2-9.1 CSPs intending to voluntarily cancel their Authorisation should submit a formal request to the MFSA for the approval of the voluntary cancellation as soon as possible. - R2-9.2 The Authority shall not proceed with the internal process to approve the voluntary cancellation of an Authorisation until the CSP has paid any amounts, inter alia, including any fees, due to the Authority. - R2-9.3 The Authority may request the CSP to delay the voluntary cancellation of its Authorisation or winding-up of its business, should it, at any stage of the voluntary cancellation, or winding up process, determine that this is required in order to ensure consumer protection and protection of market integrity, or to wind-up such business in accordance with the conditions imposed by the MFSA.
+R2-9.4 The general procedure for voluntary cancellation of an Authorisation is set out in R2-9.5 to R2-9.7.
+This notwithstanding, the MFSA reserves the right to impose additional requirements. - R2-9.5 Once an authorised CSP informs the MFSA of its intention to voluntarily cancel its Authorisation, the following confirmations/action/documentation should be submitted to the MFSA: - a) a formal request to the MFSA asking for approval to voluntarily cancel the Authorisation; - b) a certified true copy of the Directors'/General Partners' Resolution confirming the Company's intention to voluntarily cancel its Authorisation certificate, subject to the Authority's approval and once the necessary formalities are finalised; - c) the CSP must give due notice to its clients of its intention to voluntarily cancel its Authorisation.
+Confirmation to this effect should be submitted to the MFSA; - a confirmation (where appropriate) that the CSP which is seeking to cease its company service business has transferred its clients to another person providing Company Services. - e) a confirmation that no litigation relating to CSP services and CSP clients is pending; - f) a confirmation that the CSP will remove from all letterheads, and any other stationery, any reference to being authorised by the Authority; - g) in the case of a CSP established as a Legal Person, a confirmation from the CSP whether it will liquidate or wind up the Legal Person or not following the voluntary surrender.
+In the event that there is no intention for the Legal Person to be liquidated or wound up, a draft of the Constitutional Document of the CSP whereby all references to the provision of Company Services from its objects clause (or equivalent)

+are removed and, (where appropriate) the name of the CSP is changed so as to remove all references to the provision of CSP services, should also be submitted to the MFSA;

+- h) a confirmation that the CSP has informed its auditor and insurer (if any) of its intention to voluntarily cancel its Authorisation; and - i) a confirmation from the auditors of the CSP specifying the date by when all business and obligations arising from the CSP's activities related to its Authorisation as CSP have been settled.